Bed bug identification and signs guide for homeowners

 • Bed frame joints and screw holes

-• Headboard - behind and in any cracks
+• Headboard, behind and inside any cracks

 • Under mattress tags and buttons